 Events around the world

-At the UN Headquarters in New York, the Secretary-General on 29 May will preside over a wreath-laying ceremony in honour of all peacekeepers who lost their lives while serving under the UN flag.
+At the UN Headquarters in New York, the Secretary-General on 29 May presides over a wreath-laying ceremony in honour of all peacekeepers who lost their lives while serving under the UN flag.

 In addition, the Dag Hammarskjöld Medal is awarded posthumously to the peacekeepers who have fallen while serving in the cause of peace, during the preceding year.

-UN peacekeeping operations will use the Day to strengthen bonds with the local populations that they have been deployed to serve.
+UN peacekeeping operations use the Day to strengthen bonds with the local populations that they have been deployed to serve.
 For example by holding sporting events, school and orphanage visits, art and essay competitions, photo exhibits, neighbourhood clean ups, tree plantings, concerts, and conferences and workshops on peace issues.
 Events around the world will be shared through the tag #Together4Peace.

 Previous Peacekeepers Days